Why Penang’s Hawker Food Beats KL and Singapore

 Penang’s Hawker Culture Survives Because Rent Is Still Affordable—But That’s Changing

 Go to Georgetown now and eat at Penang Road Market before 8 AM.
-Order laksa and char kway teow from the oldest-looking stalls.
-This specific version of hawker cooking—technique-driven, economically precarious, and locally rooted—won’t exist in its current form in ten years.
+Order from the stalls with the most faded signs.
+This version of hawker food—raw, risky, rooted—has maybe a decade left.